 During the initial years of income averaging, many taxpayers experience significant advantages.
 This is due to their initial average for the years just before entering the system encompassing zero income.
 However, as your average income stabilises over time, the benefits can become less prominent.

 You may be wondering if you can reap the benefits in your first year of income averaging and then opt out for the remaining years.
 It’s crucial to bear in mind that, since this system operates on an opt-in basis, you can’t opt out when your income stabilises.
-Once you opt into the income averaging system, you must remain within the system for the full duration of the income averaging period, i.e. five years.
+Once you opt into the system, you must remain in it for the full duration of the income averaging period, i.e. five years.

 Next Steps